Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Torrey Pines

-For those whose priority is exploring the natural beauty of Southern California, Torrey Pines is the place to do so.
-The State Reserve boasts San Diego’s only stretch of pristine coastline whose seaside cliffs showcase what the California coast must have looked like prior to development.
+Torrey Pines is the place to go for those whose priority is exploring the natural beauty of Southern California.
+The State Reserve boasts San Diego’s only stretch of pristine coastline whose seaside cliffs showcase what the California coast must have looked like before development.

-Besides containing some of San Diego’s best hiking trails, Torrey Pines’ additional outdoor activities include golfing at the Torrey pines golf course and visiting the Gliderport to watch paragliders soaring around the cliffs.
+Besides containing some of the city’s best hiking trails, Torrey Pines’ additional outdoor activities include golfing at the Torrey Pines golf course and visiting the Gliderport to watch paragliders soaring around the cliffs.

 La Jolla

-The picturesque seaside La Jolla Village contains just about everything you could ask of a San Diego beach town.
+The picturesque seaside La Jolla Village contains just about everything you could ask for in a beach town.
 There are tons of things to do in downtown La Jolla, including upscale shopping and numerous fine dining options interspersed with beautiful historic buildings.

 La Jolla Shores is San Diego’s most popular sandy beach, known for its soft white sand and calm waves ideal for families.
 Other iconic La Jolla beaches include the stunning, wildlife-filled La Jolla Cove and La Jolla Children’s Pool.